-Their flower heads can come in various colors, including cream, red, and chocolate brown, adding various colors to your garden.
+Their flower heads can come in various colors, including cream, red, and chocolate brown, which adds an array of colors to your garden.

 Sunflower stems are robust and can grow up to 12ft (3.6m) tall, which makes them the perfect, dramatic backdrop to a sunny flowerbed that perhaps backs onto a wall or fence.

 The Mammoth Sunflower does not come back every year.
-These plants are an annual, not a perennial variety of sunflowers, and will not return from the roots during the following spring.
+These plants are an annual, not a perennial variety of sunflower, and will not return from the roots during the following spring.

 This means they grow for one season and flower for the next two to three months before dying for winter after the first frost.